Edmontosaurus mummy SMF R 4036: Discovery and research history

-Charles Hazelius offered the fossil Fritz Drevermann, palaeontologist and head of the paleontology department of the Naturmuseum Senckenberg, for sale.
-Drevermann was able to pay the required sum of money thanks to a donation from the industrialist Arthur von Weinberg.
+Charles H. Sternberg offered to sell the fossil to Fritz Drevermann, paleontologist and head of the paleontology department of the Senckenberg Museum (Naturmuseum Senckenberg, SMF) in Frankfurt, Germany.
+Drevermann was able to pay the required sum of US$2,500 through a donation from the industrialist Arthur Weinberg.
 Shortly after Drevermann's commitment, Sternberg received an offer from the Canadian Museum of Nature in Ottawa.
-The museum offered twice the amount of money for the fossil, including assembly, than Sternberg was to receive from the Senckenberg Museum without assembly.
+The museum offered twice the amount of money for the fossil than Sternberg was to receive from the Senckenberg Museum.
 Sternberg wrote in 1917:

-I shall never forget the effort I made to induce him to give up the specimen, or take another in its stead. [...]
+I shall never forget the effort I made to induce him [Drevermann] to give up the specimen, or take another in its stead.
+A day or two after I received his acceptance of my offer, I received an offer from Dr. Brock of the Victoria Memorial Museum [the Canadian Museum of Nature].
+He wished me to mount the specimen in Ottawa, and offered me double the price I was to receive from Senckenberg for the unmounted specimen.
 But it crossed the Atlantic.
 The last message I had of it, before this awful war cut off all communications, was that the head had been prepared and it was the best of which there was any record.

-The mummy had been prepared at the Senckenberg museum between 1912 and 1920; it was among the first fossils prepared using compressed air tools, a technique invented at the Senckenberg museum in the 1910s.
-In 1963/1964, the mummy was relocated into a newly built cellar, the "Trachodon cellar", which allows viewing the fossil not only from the sides but also from the room above.
-Dubbed "duckbill" by the museum, it is one of the Senckenberg's museums most valuable fossils.